The ‘meth babies’ have grown up

 “In most cases, the child appeared to lose control of their responses,” the report said.

-Newman said that as more children came to school affected by P, teachers were finding students exhibiting “all sorts of behaviours”.
+Newman said that as more children came to school affected by P, teachers were finding students exhibiting “all sorts of behaviours”.“Usually it is delayed developmental, so your 5-year-old is not ready to go into a classroom,” he said.

 He said Northland schools and agencies were used to “getting very little help” to combat drug use and ultimately the community needed to take responsibility for the issue, including by reporting P use so agencies could tackle the problem.